babeloff/systemd-pilot/README.md

 - Create override configuration for any unit file using the edit button
 - Easy search.
 Just start typing and the app will find relevant services
 - Lightweight
-- Available as deb, rpm and AppImage
+- Available as deb, rpm, flatpak and AppImage
 - Full integration into GNOME desktop (libadwaita)

   ## Download